effectivehomeoffice/effectivehomeoffice.com/README.md

 The camera model itself is not super important.
 Any webcam should work.
 And in the meantime it is totally fine to use your laptop's built-in camera.
-Anyway, try to look directyl to each other in video conferences._
+Anyway, try to look directly to each other in video conferences._

 ## Monitor